 Powdered milk stores well, up to 4 years (longer if professionally sealed).
 It provides a source of protein.
 It enhances the flavor of wheat and breads, and flavors well with cracked grains and whole wheat flours.
 Got chickens?
 Then you got eggs…protein.

-There are lots and lots of additional categories but I feel that these are a good foundation to establish basic ingredients on which you can build.
+There are lots and lots of additional categories but I feel that the ideas presented above are a good foundation to establish basic ingredients on which you can build.
+There are lots of articles on MSB to help you in many various categories.
+Food.
+Water.
+Shelter.
+Security.
+Skills.
+And much more… Just start browsing!